Frequently Asked Questions

 When is Girls Get IT?

-Girls Get IT fall workshops are from 4:00-5:30pm PST on Tuesdays from September 15-November 17.
+Girls Get IT spring workshops are from 4:00-5:45pm PST on Wednesdays from March 3-April 7.
 Camp is $475 per camper.
 If our times do not fit your camper's schedule we are offering private lessons.
 We are happy to accommodate all schedules!
 Please email firstname.lastname@example.org for more info.

 Who can participate in Girls Get IT?